seletonurb/maps-react-playground/README.md

 Overview:
 - A SPA with one screen containing a fixed left side nav and a map
 - Ability to see a itinerary in the past hour
-- Ability to set geofences and check if an element is in/out of this geofence
+- [Not available] Ability to set geofences and check if an element is in/out of this geofence
+- [Not available] Cost breakdown of each request made to different APIs

 ## Setup